Bear Came Along: Awards and reception

 The book was generally well reviewed.
 Common Sense Media gave the book four stars out of five and noted its humor.
 In a positive review, Lucinda Snyder Whitehurst, writing in School Library Journal, noted that "its large-scale, immersive pictures expansively invite readers to come along."
 Publishers Weekly also called the illustrations the strength of the book, "cleverly designed illustrations... make this offering a standout choice for reading aloud."
-Danielson in her in her review for The Horn Book Magazine praised the character's journey; Kirkus Reviews also did in its starred review.
+Danielson in her review for The Horn Book Magazine praised the character's journey; Kirkus Reviews also did in its starred review.
 The book also received a starred review from Ilene Cooper of Booklist who praised Pham's illustrations as "sensational and silly.
 Her vivid colorings and imaginative design command attention."

 The book received a 2020 Caldecott Honor with a citation that noted how "the river comes to life with Pham’s energetic lines, gradual increase of vivid color, and surprising page turns to form a rollicking adventure and bonding connections."
 Pham said she was "validated" by winning the Honor, which was an unexpected feeling for her.